daffainfo/ctf-writeup/ImaginaryCTF 2023/README.md

 # ImaginaryCTF 2023
 CTF writeup for The ImaginaryCTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 21th place out of 879 teams
+I took part in this CTF competition with the TCP1P team and secured the 21th place out of 879 teams

 | Category | Challenge |
 | --- | --- |